Japhilko/DataAnalysis/README.md

 # Data Analysis

-This is a synopsis on my findings on data analysis.
+This is a synopsis on my findings on data analysis and [data science](https://github.com/Japhilko/DataAnalysis/blob/master/portfolio/Misc/DataScience.Rmd).

 # Methods - Maths and Statistics